zeroc-ice/ice-builder-visualstudio/README.md

 The Ice Builder for Visual Studio manages the compilation of Slice (`.ice`) files to C++ and C#.
 It compiles your Slice files with `slice2cpp` and `slice2cs`, and allows you to specify the parameters provided to these compilers.

 The Ice Builder is a Visual Studio extension compatible with Visual Studio 2012, 2013 and 2015.
-It can also be used with MSBuild, independently of Visual Studio.
 An Ice installation with `slice2cpp` and `slice2cs` version 3.6.0 or higher is also required.

 (toc)